 Tailbone pain aka as coccygodynia is a relatively common cause of buttock pain isolated to the tip of the tailbone.
-Often, there is a history of trauma or even fracture to the area or a fall where someone lands directly on their buttock region.
+Often times, there is a history of trauma or even fracture to the area or a fall where someone lands directly on their buttock region.
 The ligament in this area is stretched and can be a source of your pain.
 This injection is used to treat the inflammation around the tailbone, specifically the ligament.
 This condition is typically not fixed by surgery.

 Contraindications/Reasons why you may not have your injection today:

 - Medications that thin your blood (please review this section)